 Geo Effects: Terrain has a dramatic effect on combat; harsh terrain types like mountains, jungles, deserts, and any arctic environment impose penalties on attackers and defenders (but more severe for attackers) as well as doing attrition damage to the strength of whoever's invading.
 Rivers also impede progress and impose a penalty to attackers.
 Armor and artillery suffer the worst, while infantry suffer the least.
 Special forces divisions like mountain units (for mountain, arctic, and hilly terrain) or marines (for jungles, marshes, and rivers) actually get bonuses when attacking or defending in these areas, and engineer divisions greatly reduce penalties for harsh terrain.
 Certain technologies can reduce attrition in these areas as well.
-So if you're sending a tank division into mountains defended by a mountain division backed by engineers, the tanks aren't going to be too happy.

 Getting Crap Past the Radar: "Foreign IC", "foreign manpower" gained from appointing an Efficient Sociopath or Prince of Terror as your minister of security.

 Historical Villain Upgrade: Kenneth Althaus, in real life he is a very obscure US tank commander with no ties to Fascist or Nazi groups.
-In game he is a National Socialist chief of army minister if the US slider slides right/authoritarian enoug.
+In game he is a National Socialist chief of army minister if the US slider slides right/authoritarian enough.

 Hollywood Tactics: Can be used by the player or the AI, though generally not advisable, unless you have a serious numericaladvantage.
 Surrounding and cutting off the enemy is a good strategy, however, because it cuts them off from supplies; it's also the easiest way to take out a brigade for good, rather than just allowing them to retreat and get reinforcements.

-La Résistance: It's possible for partisan groups to form if unrest is high enough, with this generally being significantly more likely in occupied or colonized territory than in your home nation.
+It's possible for partisan groups to form if unrest is high enough, with this generally being significantly more likely in occupied or colonized territory than in your home nation.
 High partisan activity can positively cripple a country's infrastructure, and eventually may lead to open revolts in which the partisans organize and outright seize territories from their host nation.

 The For The Motherland expansion will allow players to build "Underground" commando units to arm and mobilize resistance units in enemy-occupied territory, allowing for anything from subtle partisan resistance to sudden revolts and large-scale assaults by well-equipped rebel formations.
 This can be used to play merry hell with an enemy's supply infrastructure.
 In fact, this is one of best weapons a government-in-exile has available to it.